GeoffreyMetais/GeoffreyMetais.github.io/_posts/2018-07-13-coroutines.md

 Dispatching is a key notion with coroutines, it's the action to 'jump' from a thread to another one.

-Let's look at our current java equivalent to `UI` dispatching, which is `runOnUiThread`:
+Let's look at our current java equivalent of `Main` dispatching, which is `runOnUiThread`:

 ```java
 public final void runOnUiThread(Runnable action) {